jeog/TOSDataBridge/README.md

 ### Installation Details
 - - -
-The following sections will outline how to setup and use TOSDB's basic functionality.
-At the end of this section is a screen-shot of all the relevant commands for using the x64 binaries.
+The following sections will outline how to setup TOSDB's core C/C++ libraries.
+At the end of this section is a screen-shot of all the relevant commands for using the x64 binaries. **If you're only interested in using the python wrapper you still need to follow these steps.
+If you're looking to use the virtual python interface (and have already followed these steps - and those from the Python Wrapper section - on a windows system) you can skip to the Python Wrapper section.**

 1. Move the unzipped tos-databridge folder to its permanent location(our's is in C:/ for convenience.)
 If you change it in the future you'll need to redo some of these steps because the Service module relies on an absolute path.